 - Support members returning to the community who have been living in an institution, hospital or residential setting

 - Check on the health and safety of N.C.
 Innovations participants

 How can I make a complex care management referral?

-We accept internal and external referrals for care coordination from any organization or individual (including members, caregivers, hospital discharge planners, the N.C.
-Division of Juvenile Justice, departments of Social Services, primary care and behavioral healthcare providers, disease management programs, utilization management programs, health information lines, etc.) using the Vaya Health Care Coordination Referral Form.
+We accept internal and external referrals for complex care management from any organization or individual (including members, caregivers, hospital discharge planners, the N.C.
+Division of Juvenile Justice, departments of Social Services, primary care and behavioral healthcare providers, disease management programs, utilization management programs, health information lines, etc.) using the Vaya Health Complex Care Management Referral Form.

-At Vaya, care coordination includes education and support opportunities though the Geriatric and Adult Mental Health Specialty Team.
+Complex care management includes education and support opportunities through the Geriatric and Adult Mental Health Specialty Team.
 The team serves professional staff, family caregivers and other individuals who care for or work with older adults experiencing dementia or other behavioral health concerns.